Before you start exploring opportunities in Brazil you need to define what you are really looking for

 Work abroad sounds like an adventure to many people.
 However, job search in Brazil requires more than just the obvious Brazil CV and Brazil cover letter writing and translation, it requires thorough preparation.
 You will face problems that probably did not even come to your mind when you decided to seek jobs in Brazil.

-Do not take too lightly the influence a employment in Brazil can have on the effect of your adventure!
+Do not take too lightly the influence of employment in Brazil can have on the effect of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, unfamiliar job candidate selection criteria and out of the ordinary management culture.

 Most visits to Brazil are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travellers like restaurants, hotels, clubs and shopping areas.
 In recent years, the Brazilian authorities have carried out a number of investigations and operations against terrorist networks.